Matthias Dévay: Life

-Dévay soon left Buda to become minister at Košice.
+Dévay soon left Buda to become minister at Kassa.
 He was soon arrested by Thomas Szalaházy, bishop of Erlau, a close adviser to King Ferdinand I of Hungary.
-He was imprisoned first at Likavka, then at Bratislava, then at Vienna.
+He was imprisoned first at Likavka, then at Pozsony, then at Vienna.
 He was tried before Johann Faber, Bishop of Vienna, another close adviser of Ferdinand, and a committed opponent of the Reformation.
 Biro was released soon after his trial, and returned to Buda where he resumed his work as a reformer.
 In 1532, he was re-arrested, and remained in prison until 1534.

 Upon his release from prison, Dévay came under the protection of Tamás I Nádasdy.
 Dévay devoted his time to refuting the works of Gregory Szegedy, a doctor of the Sorbonne and provincial superior of the Franciscans in Hungary, who had written in opposition to the Reformation.
 Dévay wrote Orthographica Hungarica', the first book published in Hungarian.

 In spite of King Ferdinand's opposition to the Reformation, Dévay supported Ferdinand's claim to the throne as opposed to his rival János Szapolyai, who was supported by the Ottoman Empire.
 The civil war between Ferdinand and János Szapolyai ultimately drove Miro from Hungary.
 He traveled to the court of George, Margrave of Brandenburg-Ansbach, bearing a letter of introduction from Philipp Melanchthon.
 From there, he traveled to Switzerland, where he adopted the view of the framers of the First Helvetic Confession on the topic of the Lord's Supper.

 After returning to Hungary, Dévay was a zealous advocate of the Reformed position on the Lord's Supper, and denounced the Lutheran position.
 In 1544, the ministers of Sárvár complained to Martin Luther of the doctrine being taught by his former student, and Luther denounced Dévay's position as an abomination that he would fight against.

 In Hungary, Dévay settled in Debrecen under the protection of one of Nádasdy's relatives.
 During this time, he wrote expositions of the Ten Commandments, the Lord's Prayer, the Apostles' Creed, and the Nicene Creed in the Hungarian language for the common man.
+He died in 1547, but his place of burial is unknown.